v1alina/thesis/README.md

-# Exploring ideas of accountability in AI regulation (Master Thesis Project 2024)
+# Exploring ideas of accountability in AI regulation

+Master Thesis Project, Digital Humanities, Communication & Information Studies, Miriam Weigand
+---
 My master thesis project on accountability in AI regulation.
 The thesis explore the use of topic modeling to find associated words and passages related to *accountability* in a corpus of AI regulatory frameworks.